GeneralMasterCylinder/MQTT-Nemtek/README.md

 3. The alarm history status and service mode tags are not tracked at this point.
 4. Not every possible bit in the protocol is mapped yet.

 If you are able to assist with raw packets and the state of the LEDs or LCD on you energizer that corresponds to the raw packets, the code can be improved.
+Please run the latest experimental in this case.